O-2wice/DS_Lab_Project/docs/MODEL_TRAINING_README.md

-# Model Training Report: Building the Bankruptcy Prediction Model
+# Model Training Report: Building the Financial Risk Forecasting Model

 ## Executive Summary

-This document explains **why** each modeling decision was made and **what results** we achieved in training machine learning models for bankruptcy prediction.
+This document explains **why** each modeling decision was made and **what results** we achieved in training machine learning models for **financial and operational risk forecasting**.
+These models form the foundation for transfer learning to SAP S/4HANA companies.

 **Key Takeaway:** XGBoost with SMOTE-balanced training data and hyperparameter tuning achieved the best performance (F1=0.54, Recall=59%, ROC-AUC=0.94).
-The model correctly identifies high-risk companies while maintaining reasonable precision.
+The model learns patterns of financial distress that we transfer to SAP companies for operational risk scoring.

 ---